Geometry of PCF parameters in spaces of quadratic polynomials

 \subsection{Arithmetic equidistribution}

 The first key ingredient in our proof is the following equidistribution theorem.
 Let $\cM$ denote the Mandelbrot set in $\C$.
-Let $\mu_{\cM}$ denote the bifurcation measure on $\cM$; that is, the harmonic measure supported on $\del \cM$ for the domain $\Chat\setminus \cM$, relative to the point at $\infty$.
-Note that $\mu_{\cM}$ has continuous potentials; see for example \cite[\S6]{D:current}.
+Let $\mu_{\cM}$ denote the bifurcation measure on $\cM$.
+As computed in \cite[\S6]{D:current}, $\mu_{\cM}$ is proportional to the harmonic measure supported on $\del \cM$ for the domain $\Chat\setminus \cM$, relative to the point at $\infty$.
+The support of $\mu_{\cM}$ is equal to the boundary of $\cM$; it has continuous potentials and total mass equal to $\frac12$.

 \begin{theorem} Let $n\ge 2$ and $H\subset \C^{n}$ be an irreducible hypersurface defined over a number field $K$.
 Assume that the projection $p_j:H\to \C^{n-1}$ omitting the $j$-th coordinate is dominant.
 Then, for any generic sequence $\{x_k\}\subset H(\Kbar)$ of small points, their $\Gal(\overline{K}/K)$-orbits equidistribute to the probability measure